nubbsterr/ELK-SIEM-Setup/README.md

 ![IT WORKS!???????????????!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/filebeat-success.png)

 That yellow healthcheck notice is nothing to worry about.
 To my knowledge, it is indicating that replica shards are unassigned, which basically means we are at risk of data loss, which we don't care about in our current state.
 No only that, we have no primary shards, since we have no indexed data, so <strong>we do not care.</strong>

-With that being said, we're done here!
-To shut everything down, run:
-1. `sudo systemctl stop filebeat.service`, <strong>this took a while so, once again, do NOT Ctrl+C.</strong>
-2. `sudo systemctl stop kibana.service`
-3. `sudo systemctl stop elasticsearch.service`

 If you aren't leaving, then we'll get going to the next step; establishing a CA.